Romford F.C.: Stadium

-The club has led a nomadic existence, playing at seventeen home grounds during its history although most of these have been emergency arrangements when their established home ground was unavailable for various reasons.
+The club has led a nomadic existence, playing at nineteen home grounds during its history although most of these have been emergency arrangements when their established home ground was unavailable for various reasons.
 When the club reformed in 1992 it began playing at the Hornchurch Stadium, before moving to Ford United's Rush Green ground in 1995.
 In April 1996 they moved to Collier Row's Sungate ground, and the clubs merged during the summer.
 The spell at Sungate was fraught with problems and there were frequent and protracted periods when Romford had to borrow other grounds to play home matches owing to problems with the facilities at Sungate.
 In December 2001 they left Sungate for good and played at several different stadiums in order to complete the season.
 They returned to Rush Green in 2002 (as Ford United had left to groundshare with Barkingside).
 They remained there until 2008, when they moved to Aveley's Mill Field ground.

 In 2009 it was announced that the club had been given permission to build a new stadium on the Westlands Playing Fields on London Road, however building work has yet to commence as planning permission has had to be re-applied for as the original permission expired while awaiting government approval for the change of use.

 Romford began sharing with Thurrock at Ship Lane in 2012 but were required to move to East Thurrock United's Rookery Hill in 2018 when Thurrock folded and the ground was closed.
 This arrangement was only in place for one year however, and it was arranged for Romford to move rather closer to home for the 2019–20 season and share with Brentwood Town.
 In 2020 Romford announced a ground share that would involve them playing their home games at Mayesbrook Park, home of Barking.

+On 29 October 2023, Romford announced the club would be moving back to Rookery Hill the following month after East Thurrock folded at the beginning of October 2023.
+However the lease proved to be unsustainable and it was confirmed on 26 May 2024 that the Club would move back to Mayesbrook Park to groundshare with Barking, for at least two years beginning with the 2024–25 season.

+Romford will still be playing at Mayesbrook Park for the 2025/26 season.